Lundalogik/LimeBootstrap/docs/getting_started.md

 ## Components

 Components are self contained specialized html elements, for example `<lbs-hero>`.
 We are using [knockout components](http://knockoutjs.com/documentation/component-overview.html) behind the scenes to create the components, but in essens it is very inspired of the emerging webstandard of web components.
-Several components are [included](included_components) but you have also the ability to [build your own components](custom_components) or download community components from the [AppStore](https://appstore.lime-bootstrap.com)
+Several components are [included](included_components) but you have also the ability to [build your own components](custom_components) or download community components from [Lime Store](https://store.lime-crm.com).

-See all our components [here](/en/latest/components)
+See all our components [here](components/lbs-alert.md).

 ## Custom Components and Apps
 Lime Bootstraps allows you to create and custom components, as a compliment to the included components.
 Lime Bootstrap 1 had the concept of creating small apps.
 These apps still run fine in Lime Bootstrap 2.0, but it is prefered to use components.

-Components and Apps can be found [here](http://limebootstrap.lundalogik.com/web/appstore/index.html)
+Components and Apps can be found [here](https://store.lime-crm.com).

 A Custom Component is added in `_config.js` and can then be used in the same way as any included component.